Andalucía: Cultural Landscapes of Southern Spain 2027

 Ronda – 2 nights

-This morning we drive south to the archaeological site of Baelo Claudia, one of the best and most complete Roman urban sites in Spain, surrounded by beautiful vistas of the Gibraltar Range National Park.
-This small Roman coastal town is thought to have emerged at the end of the 2nd century BC, and subsisted mainly on tuna-fishing, sauce-making and olive-oil pressing industries.
-Its origins and subsequent development are closely linked to its commerce with North Africa, and it is thought to have served as a main port of embarkation for Tingis (modern Tangier).
-It became a Roman municipium under the Emperor Claudius (41-54 AD) and displays features of centralised town planning of the early imperial period with an interest in public buildings, such as the forum, temple complex, market and public bath complex built along the Decumanus Maximus, the principal thoroughfare.
+Leaving Cádiz, we drive south to the archaeological site of Baelo Claudia, one of the best-preserved Roman towns in Spain, set amid the spectacular scenery of the Gibraltar Range.
+Founded in the late 2nd century BC, this prosperous coastal settlement derived its wealth primarily from tuna fishing, fish-sauce production and olive-oil processing.
+Its origins and development were closely linked to trade with North Africa, and it is believed to have served as an important port for crossings to Tingis (modern-day Tangier).
+Granted the status of a Roman municipium under Emperor Claudius (AD 41–54), Baelo Claudia displays the orderly urban planning characteristic of the early Imperial period.
+Its impressive remains include the forum, temple complex, market and public baths, all aligned along the Decumanus Maximus, the town’s principal thoroughfare.

 We spend the next two nights in the Parador de Ronda, housed in a former 18th century town house; it is located in the historical centre alongside the famous Tagus River, next to the Puente Nuevo and the bullring.
 Tonight we dine together in the restaurant of the parador which serves Andalucían specialties.
 (Overnight Ronda) BD

-• Plaza de Toros (Bullring) and home to the Real Maestranza de Caballería de Ronda (Royal Riding School)
+- Plaza de Toros (Bullring) and the Real Maestranza de Caballería de Ronda (Royal Riding School)

 The iconic Andalucían town of Ronda is dramatically sited on sheer cliffs above a deep ravine, with grand panoramic views framed by mountains.
 The early 19th-century artists David Roberts and J.F.
 Lewis both painted the picturesque view of the Puente Nuevo (New Bridge) which spans the deep ravine, ‘El Tajo‘, separating the two parts of Ronda, the old Muslim town and the Christian district, the Mercadillo.
 The Guadelvin River cut this ravine, and the high bridge which spans it was built in the late 18th century.
 Of Roman origin, Ronda became an almost impregnable Muslim fortress city until the armies of Ferdinand and Isabella took it in 1485.
 It retains a Roman bridge which we cross to visit the 13-century Arab baths which feature horseshoe arches, columns and clearly designated divisions between the hot and cold thermal areas.